What is DRS?

 The one-sentence definition

-DRS adds a tamper-evident, independently verifiable receipt to every hop of an OAuth delegation chain.
+DRS adds a tamper-evident, independently verifiable receipt to every hop of an agent delegation chain.

 Without DRS, an audit trail exists only in server logs controlled by the operator.
 With DRS, the audit trail is in the receipts themselves — signed by the delegating party, verifiable by anyone with the public key.